 If you live in the Sunshine State then you will most likely be familiar with cruise ship ports in Florida.
 And you will be lucky enough to be able to hop in the car and drive to your cruise port – even if it’s a few hours away.
-Your luggage gets tossed into the trunk and all you need to do is fill up the gas tank and book your parking spot at the port.
+Your cruise packing and luggage gets tossed into the trunk and all you need to do is fill up the gas tank and book your parking spot at the port.

 For the rest of us living abroad or out of state, we will need to fly in and make our way to the cruise port using public transport or private transfers.
 And we may not be as familiar as perhaps Florida residents with the cruise ports, how to get there or what to expect.

 Follow our guide below to the cruise ship ports in Florida, and learn all the logistics you need to know to ensure your planning goes without a hitch.
 And that you make it on board your cruise ship in good time.

 Arriving at port same day your cruise departs versus arriving 1, 2 or 3 days early into your departure city

 We have been in the travel industry for many years.
 And we have helped thousands of customers book their dream vacation.
 So of course we have some great stories to tell.